Sunday, December 20, 2009

 And, the innate perfection of ALL the God has created.

-The gangster dude believed me after reading my creed and it seemed to have a strange sort of power.
+The "G" believed me after reading my creed and it seemed to have a strange sort of power.
 It seemed as if fuck-you-punk-bitch-gangster-Jesus-freak and the fag enjoyed a few moments when we were not separated by our ridiculously strong jail-surviving egos; we were not separate at all, and the feeling was familiar, natural, our Buddha nature.
 I believe the power that I call God entered the space between us for no other reason but to remind us that there is no separation other that what we create for ourselves.

 Since then, I have recited my creed thousands of times.
 It preludes almost every prayer or session of meditation and it often serves as a mental distraction when my thoughts race furiously through my head.
 Why, or how does it work?
 I don't know for sure.
 But, I do know that somehow it allows me to touch divinity, or, perhaps it's better articulated to say it allows me to see the one-ness of God and me.